marcduiker/azure-functions-university/lessons/cosmosdb.md

 ![VS Code - create new local settings](../img/lessons/cosmos/create-new-local-settings.png)

-2.5 Next Select the Azure subscription with the Storage Account, or create a new one.
+2.5 Next, select the Azure subscription with the Storage Account, or create a new one.
-If you need detailed guidance for these steps you can follow the Queue lesson of the Azure Functions University at this [link](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/queue.md#71-creating-a-default-queue-triggered-function)
+If you need a more detailed guide for these steps you can follow the Queue lesson of the Azure Functions University at this [link](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/queue.md#71-creating-a-default-queue-triggered-function)

 2.6 Give the name to the queue, you can leave the default or use `newplayer-items`, just make sure the queue you will be using has the name you use in your function parameter.